jzilic1991/hybrid-edge-blockchain/README.md

 - *src*: edge offloading simulator which contains source code implementation in Python, data for experimental evaluation and simulation logs,
 - *test*: unit tests for smart contract verification written in JavaScript,

-The root project directory contains files like mnemonic.txt, package.json, and truffle-config.json.
+The root project directory contains files like *mnemonic.txt*, *package.json*, and *truffle-config.json*.
 The first one is used for generating private keys in the Ganache blockchain emulator, the second contains metadata for NodeJS dependencies and the third one is used for managing Truffle project for Ethereum smart contract development.